wavemotion-dave/GimliDS/README.md

 ## Acknowledgements

-  * The opening jingle was done by DeNL and comes courtesy of the roalty free jingles at pixabay.
+  * The opening jingle was done by DeNL and comes courtesy of the royalty free jingles at pixabay.
   * The dwarf icon on the title screen was submitted online by 'anonymous' to an artwork site.
 If this is yours and you would like to be credited, please contact me.
   * Christian Bauer - Original Frodo author - without whom none of this exists!
   * Troy Davis(GPF) http://gpf.dcemu.co.uk - FrodoDS initial porter and others who have contributed over the years.